ssg-research/amulet/docs/GETTING_STARTED.md

 ) -> nn.Module:
 ```
 Where:
-- `model_arch`: one of `['vgg', 'cnn', 'linearnet', 'binarynet']`.
-Each model is optimized for a specific dataset we have.
+- `model_arch`: one of `['vgg', 'linearnet', 'binarynet']`.
+Each model is optimized for a specific dataset that Amulet provides.
-- `model_capacity`: one of `['m1', 'm2', 'm3', 'm4]` and configures the size and complexity of the model.
+- `model_capacity`: one of `['m1', 'm2', 'm3', 'm4]`.
+Configures the size and complexity of the model.
-- `dataset`: one of `['cifar10', 'fminst', 'census', 'lfw']` and is used to determine the input size for some models.
+- `dataset`: one of `['cifar10', 'fminst', 'census', 'lfw']`.
+Used to determine the input size for some models.
 - `log`: for logging.

 # Risks